 - Use lugging to connect cables and MCB’s terminals Click this to know about lugging.

-- Do not switch it on during fault condition frequently (max two or three times are allowed).
+- Do not turn on during fault condition frequently (max two or three times are allowed).
 80 % of the MCBs failure due to this reason only.
-Frequent high current breaking leads to damages in inner bimetallic strip.
+The frequent flow of high current damages the inner bimetallic strip.

 - If the load current is more than 40 Amps, I do not recommend to use MCB.
-Instead of MCB you can use MCCB, which gives best performance in higher load.
+Instead of you can use MCCB, which gives the best performance in a higher load.

-- Do not connect multiple number of single stand cable without lugging all together.
+- Do not connect multiple numbers of single stand cable without lugging all together.